 I was walking along Lorong Mambong today and I noticed a vacated 16A, which used to be occupied by Alto Taberna Tapas.
 The signboard is still up but the interior appeared stripped.

 It’s a pity because I remembered an eager young man (presumably the owner or one of the owners) discussing interior layout with a designer earlier this year.
 I was sitting next to them at the food centre, so I can’t help but listened to bits and pieces of their discussion.
 I thought to myself, “Here is another budding entrepreneur taking on the government’s cue to take risk – and with the support of relatives and friends too.
 This is encouraging.”, I thought to myself.

-Having had many years of experience in the retail trade, including an F&B outlet, I am aware of the reality of such a venture and how much is at stake – well, at least a couple of hundreds of thousands.
-It is not easy to come up with a cost control formula (cost of goods, rental, labour) and a revenue sustaining strategy that will work continuously – especially in the face of so many established, experienced and well-known competitors here in Holland V – and in the face of the ever-changing government policies that will affect the prices of goods, labour and rental.
-If your gross margin is not at least 20%, there will be a problem managing costs and cash flow.
+Having had many years of experience in the retail trade, including managing an F&B outlet, I am aware of the reality of such a venture and how much is at stake – well, at least a couple of hundreds of thousands.
+It is not easy to come up with a cost control formula (cost of goods, rental, labour) and a revenue sustaining strategy that will work continuously – especially in the face of so many established, experienced and well-known competitors here in Holland V – and in the face of the ever-changing government policies that affect the prices of goods, labour and rental.
+If your gross margin is not at least 20%, there will be little room for manoeuvring costs and cash flow.

 During that time, I could see a few fundamental marketing mistakes made by the owners of the earlier tapas restaurant, which were repeated by Alto Taberna: